LAX - STL

 STL

-Use MetroLink for a convenient and cost-effective way to reach downtown St. Louis from STL.
-The Red Line connects the airport to key city areas.
+Use MetroLink for easy access to downtown St. Louis from STL.
+The Red Line connects the airport to key city areas, avoiding rush hour traffic.

 Read more about STLby Yulia Denisyuk